riverford/compound/README.md

 1. make up (a composite whole); constitute.
 2. make (something bad) worse.

-Compound is a micro structure for data used in reagent (and re-frame etc) applications, based on the idea that [worse is better](https://en.wikipedia.org/wiki/Worse_is_better).
+Compound is a micro structure for data used in reframe applications, based on the idea that [worse is better](https://en.wikipedia.org/wiki/Worse_is_better).

 It maintains a plain hash-map of indexes for your data.
 This has two benefits: